binaryberry/seal/README.md

 - Optionally display labels for a pull request, if they exist (`use_labels` config option)
 - Optionally hide pull requests with certain labels (`exclude_labels` config list)
-- Optionally hid pull requests with certain phrases in the title (`exclude_titles` config list)
+- Optionally hide pull requests with certain phrases in the title (`exclude_titles` config list)

 How to find out list of alphagov repos modified within the last year: